InOutLake/kickbot/README.md

+## Short summary
+In initial part of the project I defined the core functionality: managing viewbots that watch streams, participate in polls, and send context-aware chat messages.
+I also researched Kick.com defense mechanisms (Kasada) and ways I can bypass it.
+I also sketched out first architecture of the project.
 ## Features
 The first thing I’m going to do is map out the core features I want my app to have.
 They are:
 - Managing viewbots on stream (count and actions);